jlouis/enacl/README.md

 ## Scheduler handling

-The major problem which a NIF library has to address is the problem of blocking Erlang schedulers.
-A long-running NIF messes with the scheduler in many ways, the worst of which is breaking it.
-To avoid this, we have to address long-running work on the NIF.
-The current method used is to care about the *progress* of the system rather than the *precision*.
-That is, we guarantee the system will always quickly progress toward a new process, even when running many cryptographic NIFs are run in a given process.
-However, we don't care about the precision of the progress.
-A cryptographic NIF may get either a free ride on the reduction budget, or be penalized more than it should be.
+To avoid long running NIFs, the library switches to the use of dirty schedulers for large encryption tasks.
+The target is roughly set at 1/10th of the 1ms budget at 100μs.
+That is, we have a threshold set such that work taking more than roughly 100μs will invoke the dirty scheduler.
+We currently care much more about the *progress* of the system rather than the *precision*.
+We care that another Erlang process gets to use the core so one process is unable to monopolize the scheduler thread.
+On the other hand, the price that a process pays to use encryption is something we care less about.
+A process may get a free ride or it may get penalized more than it should if it invokes crypto-code.

-The current approach is to switch between blocking NIF calls and dirty scheduler use at a breakoff threshold.
-Currently, we use the meaurements obtained by assuming a schedule of 100μs is 1/10th of a 1ms budget.
-And then we set a reduction budget based on these values.
-100μs is roughly set at 200 reductions.
-And to be on the safe side, we multiply these values by two to handle older CPUs as well too.
-Measurements are obtained by running:
+We currently use measurements to obtain some rough figures on the reduction counts different operations take.
+You can run these measurements by invoking:

 	enacl_timing:all().